 | Customer.io | $100/month | SaaS customer lifecycle marketing | Small to mid-market SaaS companies | Event-based automation with developer-friendly API | Technical integration for behavioral data |

-Three distinct patterns emerge when analyzing these platforms and their approaches to marketing automation at scale.
+Three really important patterns emerge when analyzing these platforms and their approaches to marketing automation at scale.

 “monday.com has been a life-changer.
 It gives us transparency, accountability, and a centralized place to manage projects across the globe".